-The past year has certainly brought more time at home together—maybe a little too much togetherness for some siblings!
+The past couple years has certainly brought more time at home together—maybe a little too much togetherness for some siblings!
 However, it's an opportunity to cultivate strong, supportive relationships between your children.

 Making family time a priority

 Because every family is unique and schedules can be challenging, time together can take whatever form works best for your family.
 Here are some ways you can make family time a priority.

 Enjoy family meals together

 Sitting down to eat together once daily goes a long way.
 Try to make this a screen-free zone to encourage conversation and a focus on each other.
 This is a great opportunity in a relaxed, unpressured environment to vent, to connect, to communicate with each other, to problem-solve together and to share frustrations.
 This is a wonderful way not only to help guide and direct our kids but to model for our kids how to get along in the world.

 If you have trouble getting children to talk about their days, try asking a simple question to start the conversation.
 Everyone at the table can take turns answering questions such as "What was the best part of your day today?" or "What is one thing you are grateful for today?"
 No matter how the conversation goes, it will help you touch base with your children and find out how they are doing.
 Children can learn to take time to listen to each other as well.
 They may have nothing to say at first.
 Be patient and keep trying.
 It may take time to find out what types of questions interest them.

 Depending on your children's ages, you can extend this time together into activities both before and after the meal.
 Consider shopping for groceries, preparing the food, or cleaning up afterward together.
 Younger children can help pick recipes, rinse fruits and vegetables, and set the table, while older siblings can take a turn at the stove or prepare more difficult ingredients.

 Add game night to your week

 Game night can be fun at any age.
 If your kids struggle with sibling rivalry, pick teamwork-based games or don't keep score.
 Change games to match your children's interests and strengths.